grafaelw/5LMB0_inverted-pendulum/README.md

 # 5LMB0_inverted-pendulum using MPC
 Assigments from 5LMB0 - Model Predictive Control course in TU EIndhoven for 2021/2022 academic year.
 The task is to implement a robust MPC, from linear MPC up to LPV-MPC to control the non-linear dynamics.
 The Electrically-driven Inverted Pendulum is based on Section 8.5.2 page 171 from Hanema J., Anticipative MPC for LPV, 2018.
-Most of the time, this implementation requires the [`MPT3 toolbox`](https://www.mpt3.org/) and also [`YALMIP`](https://yalmip.github.io/)
+This implementation requires the additional [`MPT3`](https://www.mpt3.org/) toolbox and [`YALMIP`](https://yalmip.github.io/).
+For nicer implementations, one can also try to use the `GUROBI` inside the [`YALMIP`](https://yalmip.github.io/) as well.
+We managed to do this, however, it gives some crashes to my colleague's setup, thus it is recommended for the LPV-MPV to use the built-in YALMIP optimizers.

 1. **Graded Assignment 1**